Abhi-890/Pracify-Web-dev-task/README.md

 # Web dev task for Pracify internship
 * Please note: The website in not yet responsive(desktop only) but can be made responsive.

-## Additional libraries to be installed
+## Additional dependencies to be installed
 * React-icons
   * npm install react-icons
 * React-Elastic-Carousel